 Our principal belief is that students who are English language learners shall be immersed in the mainstream classroom as this is the most conducive method of acquiring and improving English language proficiency.
-For some of our English language learners additional language support will be provided outside the mainstream classroom and/or monitored within classes to ensure progress, attainment and proficiency in English.
-These students will be on the Student Support register and accommodations will be monitored by the Student Support Team.
+For some of our English language learners, additional language support will be provided outside the mainstream classroom and/or monitored within classes to ensure progress, attainment and proficiency in English.
+These students will be on the Student Support register and accommodations will be monitored by the ELL Coordinator and the Learning Support Team.

-Students who are bi-lingual or multi-lingual in English and other languages are not deemed to be English language learners, as they are generally deemed to be sufficiently proficient in English to be able to access our learning and programming.
+Students who are bi-lingual or multi-lingual with a proficient level of English are not deemed to be English language learners, however we recognize that English is not the student's native language.